Trump appears to back another round of stimulus checks, though jumbled remarks make plan unclear

 Larry Kudlow, the president’s top economic adviser, has called the federal minimum wage a “terrible idea.”

-Critics say the president needs to be clearer with the economic policy measures are supported by his administration as Congress begins to put together its next stimulus package.
+Critics say the president needs to be clearer about which economic policy measures are supported by his administration as Congress begins to put together its next stimulus package.

 “There are hundreds of options for doing more fiscal support, and the president needs to weigh in on what his biggest priorities are,” said Ernie Tedeschi, a former economist at the Treasury Department under the Obama administration.
 “It’s ambiguous what program the president is referring to here.”